Daniel-KM/Omeka-S-module-DerivativeMedia/README.md

 The conversion uses [ffmpeg] and [ghostscript], two command-line tools that are generally installed by default on most servers.
 The commands are customizable.

-The process on pdf is currently not supported, but in a future version it will make them streamable and linearized (can be rendered before full loading), generally smaller for the same quality.
+The process on pdf allows to make them streamable and linearized (can be rendered before full loading), generally smaller for the same quality.

 Installation